susmoi/wammy/README.md

 # Wammy server

-This web app is built on express and nodejs and hosts a chatbot that allows client browsers to send user prompts and receive bot responses.
+This web app is built on express and node.js and hosts a chatbot that allows client browsers to send user prompts and receive bot responses.

 The bot is called W.A.M.M.Y. or Wisdom Analytics from Memory Mechanisms for custom Yields.